 i.
 Back to uni this week.
 Reflecting on my first year, and rereading my project proposal, I don’t think I’m doing as terribly as I often thought last year.
 I intended to develop painterly printmaking through etching and monotypes, which I’ve done or am beginning to do.
 Lithography was a dead end but at least I did attempt it.
 I also wanted to explore the contemporary context for portraiture which I’m doing through my research paper.
 It’s slowly coming together but I’ve still got lots to do.
 I’m looking forward to getting it over with, getting back in the workshops and upping my game a bit.
 It’s going to be a busy, but hopefully really exciting, year.
 I’ll also try and keep this journal going regularly again.

 ii.
 On Thursday, I visited the private view of Surface Worlds: Reflections in the City, an exhibition by my friend Geraint Evan.
 The exhibition explored themes of class and consumerism through drawings (and soundscapes) made from the shop window reflections of Oxford Street.
 I admire Geraint’s ability to capture the minutiae of everyday life.
 He elevates the mundane through intricate, brooding charcoal drawings.
 An impressive show if a little pessimistic.

 iii.
 I was drafted in, last minute, to accompany a four-day art trip to Venice with school.
-It was absolutely exhausting but the kids were good, it was fun to get away and I saw some brilliant artwork (Tintoretto, Veronese, Morandi).
+It was absolutely exhausting but the kids were well behaved, it was fun to get away and I saw some brilliant artwork (Tintoretto, Veronese, Morandi).
 I’m feeling slightly panicked now as I was banking on using that weekend to make some serious progress with the research paper…